Bedford: Radio

 Local radio stations are BBC Three Counties Radio on 95.5 FM, Heart East on 96.9 FM, Greatest Hits Radio Bucks, Beds and Herts on 96.2 FM, In2beats on 106.5 FM and Bedford Radio which is the local radio station.

 Newspaper

 The town has two local newspapers, the Times & Citizen and the Bedford Independent, with both being distributed freely across the Borough of Bedford and neighboring settlements within Central Bedfordshire.

 Sport

 There is a long-standing sporting heritage in the Bedford borough with long-established rugby and football clubs.
 The town has four rugby union teams called Bedford Blues, Bedford Queens, Bedford Swifts and Bedford Athletic.
 Since 2004, Bedford also has a rugby league team, Bedford Tigers, who compete one tier below the National Conference.

 Taking into account the size of its overall urban area, Bedford is one of the largest towns in England without a fully professional football team.
-Bedford Town F.C. currently plays at the seventh level of the English football league system and Real Bedford F.C. play at the eighth level.
+Bedford Town F.C. currently plays at the sixth level of the English football league system and Real Bedford F.C. play at the eighth level.